H2CO3/Sparkling/doc/semantics.md

 **Since strings are not mutable, an error is also thrown when a subscript expression with a string on its LHS is assigned to.**

 §3.9.4.
+The `::` operator.
+This operator expects an array as its first operand and an identifier on the right-hand-side.
+The string representatio of the identifier is used to index into the array, i. e. `arr::member` is equivalent to `arr["member"]`.

+§3.9.5.
 The `()` operator.
-The `()` operator may have zero or more additional operands between the two parentheses (along with the left-hand side), which will become the arguments of the function.
+The `()` operator may have zero or more additional, comma-separated operands between the two parentheses (along with the left-hand side), which will become the arguments of the function.
 The LHS must be a function.
-The `()` operator calls the function, binding the call-time arguments to its formal parameters, maintaining their order.
+The `()` operator calls the function, binding the call-time arguments to its formal parameters, keeping their order.
+Any excess arguments (i. e. those which do not correspond to a formal parameter) remain accessible through the `argv` array.
+If the function declares more formal parameters than it is called with, the unbound parameters will be implicitly initialized to `nil`.
 The expressions passed as arguments are evaluated from left to right.
 The operator yields the return value of the function.
 Function arguments are passed by value.
-Arrays follow pointer
-semantics: assigning a new array to a function argument won't change the value visible to the calling context, but assigning to an **element** of an array does change its value as seen by both the calling context and the called function.
+Arrays follow pointer semantics: assigning a new array to a function argument won't change the value visible to the calling context, but assigning to an **element** of an array does change its value as seen by both the calling context and the called function.

-§3.9.5.
-The memberof operator has two different, semantically equivalent forms:
-`<array> . member` and `<array> -> member`.
-It works the same as the postfix [] operator, except that the operand on the right-hand side must be an identifier, (name), and that name itself, as a string key, will be used to retrieve or set the array member.
+§3.9.6.
+The `.` ("member-of") operator.
+This operator requires a value on its LHS that has a class, and an identifier on its RHS.
+When on the left-hand-side of an assignment, the operator calls the setter method of the class of its LHS, passing the identifier (key) and the RHS (the new value) as arguments and yields the RHS, discarding the return value of the setter.
+Otherwise, it calls the getter method of the LHS and yields its return value.
+If the method (setter or getter) to be called is not defined in the class of the LHS, or if the LHS has no class, this operator raises a runtime error.

+A key which is recognized and/or used by an object or class is called a **property**.

+§3.9.7.
+The `.()` ("method call") operator.
+This special combination of the "member-of" and function call operators, in the form

+    <expr>.methodname(args, ...)

+invokes the method `methodname` in the class of `<expr>`.
+If `<expr>` has no class, or if the specified method cannot be found in its class, then a runtime error is generated.
+The argument binding works almost in the same manner as with the ordinary `()` operator, except that `<expr>` itself will be passed as the first argument of the method, followed by `args`.
+In short, the above method invocation is equivalent with

+    <expr>.class(<expr>, args, ...)

+except that `<expr>` is only evaluated once.

 §3.10.
 Function expressions (`function-expression`).
 Function expressions create named or unnamed functions (lambda) on the fly.